Bobbakov/orderGenerator/README.md

 ![summary()](pictures/summary2.png)

-Shows four graphs:
+This shows four graphs:
+- Price over time
-price over time
+- Volatility over time
-volatility over time
+- Positions of each agent over time
-positions of each agent over time realized profit of each agent over time
+- Realized profit of each agent over time

-You can also just check the price by:
+You can just check the price by:

 `a.plot()`

 ![plot()](pictures/plot.png)

-You can also see the orderbook by typing:
+You can see the orderbook by typing:

 `a.showOrderbook()`

 ![showOrderbook()](pictures/showOrderBook.png)

-Or (viusally) by typing
+Or (viusally) by typing:

 `a.showOrderbookH()`